 Whatever the first step is, we hope you will take it.
 You are not alone.
 The assault was not your fault.
 Qualified staff can help you sort through your emotions and options so you can make the decision that is right for you.
 It is a victim’s absolute right to choose what to do, if anything.

-The Speak Out program Victim Advocate provides onsite intervention to all students who disclose any form of domestic violence, stalking, and/or sexual assault.
+The Speak Out program’l victim advocate provides onsite intervention to all students who disclose any form of domestic violence, stalking, and/or sexual assault.
 This intervention may include crisis intervention, follow-up mental health care, assisting with medical and/or legal choices, and referrals to community resources.
-Email the Speak Out program advocate at email@example.com, or you may call (914) 251-6390 and request to speak with the Victim Advocate.
+Email the Speak Out program advocate at email@example.com, or you may call (914) 251-6390 and request to speak with the victim advocate.

-provides treatment for STDs, gynecological care and "the morning after" pill, as well as assistance in receiving hospital services such as HIV testing/emergency treatment, all on a completely confidential basis.
-(914) 251-6380.
+Health Services provides treatment for STDs, gynecological care, and “the morning after” pill, as well as assistance in receiving hospital services, such as HIV testing/emergency treatment, all on a completely confidential basis: (914) 251-6380.

 How can victims hold perpetrators responsible?